-Sept/Oct 2018 -A series of cross disciplinary and integrated research publications highlighting cumulative environmental assessment and pragmatic considerations of how offshore structures interact with the marine environment. [ See Projects - Reports & Publications]
+Sept/Oct 2018 -A series of cross disciplinary and integrated research publications highlighting cumulative environmental assessment and pragmatic considerations of how offshore structures interact with the marine environment.
+[See Knowledge Base - Reports & Publications]

 Sept/Oct 2018 - Initial stages of acoustic tracking of migratory american eels over an HVDC power cable